 Apart from the Bluetooth module connections, an L293D IC is connected to a Slave Arduino board to control the 12V DC motor.

-Connect pin 14 of the L293D to VCC, and pins 4 and 5 to the Arduino’s GND.
+Connect pin 14 of the L293D IC to VCC, and pins 4 and 5 to the Arduino’s GND.

 Link Arduino’s PWM pin 6 to pin 1 (the Enable pin) of the L293D IC.